Bentley's bill restricting use of food stamps passes House

 -

-BENTLEY: Let them not eat cake.
+BENTLEY: (Don't) let them eat cake.

 's bill to limit the use of food stamps, which she says is aimed at combating rising obesity and discouraging food stamp fraud, today passed the House 55-39.